Land Acknowledgement

 What is a Land Acknowledgement?

-Territorial Land Acknowledgment shows recognition of and respect for Aboriginal Peoples.
+Territorial Land Acknowledgment shows recognition of and respect for Indigenous Peoples.

-Acknowledging the land is an Indigenous protocol used to express gratitude to those who reside here, and to honour the Indigenous people who have lived and worked on this land historically and presently.
+Acknowledging the land is an Indigenous protocol used to express gratitude to those who have cared for, lived on, and maintained relationships with these lands, both historically and presently.

-Strengthening relations between Indigenous and non-Indigenous Canadians is important to municipal governments and their residents across Ontario.
+Strengthening relations between Indigenous and non-Indigenous Peoples is important to municipal governments and their residents across Ontario.

 Traditional Territory